-The Otto engine is a type of reciprocating heat engine that runs on the Otto cycle.
-It is an alternative engine capable of converting the chemical energy of the fuel into mechanical energy through a thermodynamic reaction.
+The Otto engine is a type of reciprocating heat engine that works through the Otto cycle.
+It is an alternative engine capable of converting the chemical energy of the fuel into mechanical energy by means of a thermodynamic reaction.

 - Gasoline engine.
 Due to the fuel used.

 - Otto engine.
 Because it works through the Otto cycle.

 - Spark ignition engine.
 Due to the way the fuel ignites.
 Ignition is initiated through a gust generated by a spark plug.